Rocket League Championship Series: History

 The first major of the season was won by Karmine Corp.
-The major also debuted the RLCS 1v1 event, which was won by France's Axel "Mawkzy" Timone, defeating Brazil's Yan "yanxnz" Xisto Nolasco 4-3.
+The major also debuted the RLCS 1v1 event, which was won by France's Axel "Mawkzy" Timone, defeating Brazil's Yan "yanxnz" Xisto Nolasco 4–3.
 Mawkzy will compete at the RLCS World Championship at Lyon-Décines in September.
 The second major of the season was won by Team Falcons and marked the Middle East's first RLCS international title since their introduction to the league in 2021.
 The Middle East is, to date, the only region outside North America or Europe that have won an RLCS international event.
-The second major's RLCS 1v1 final also saw Saudi Arabia's Hisham "Nwpo" Alqadi defeat Brazil's João "diaz" Henrique 4-1 to qualify for the 1v1 World Championship, where he faced Mawkzy for the title of RLCS's first 1v1 World Champion, and won 4-1 in the Grand Final.
+The second major's RLCS 1v1 final also saw Saudi Arabia's Hisham "Nwpo" Alqadi defeat Brazil's João "diaz" Henrique 4–1 to qualify for the 1v1 World Championship, where he faced Mawkzy for the title of RLCS's first 1v1 World Champion, and won 4–1 in the Grand Final.
 Also in the 2025 World Championship was the 3v3 event, where NRG Esports won against Team Falcons in the Grand Final.

-The 2026 season will start on 14 November and end in September 2026.
-The all new Studio LAN in Copenhagen is set for 5-7 December and will feature the Open 1 top 6 of North America and Europe.
+The 2026 season started on 14 November 2025 and will end on 20 September 2026.
+The all new Kickoff Weekend LAN in Copenhagen is happened on 5–7 December and featured the Open 1 top 6 of North America and Europe.
 2v2 will also be added to the RLCS.

+The Kickoff Weekend LAN happened on 5–7 December with the top 6 North American and European teams of Open 1.
+Their regions Open 1 continued on 5–6 December (Europe on the 5th and North America on the 6th) and the top 4 of each Open advanced to the 8 team stepladder bracket.
+The winner, Karmine Corp, qualified for the Boston Major and gave Europe an extra qualification spot for the first and second major and the World Championship.

+The first Major of the season took place in Boston at the Agganis Arena from 19 to 22 February 2026.
+The qualification process took place from 14 November 2025 to 8 February 2026.
+The Boston Major consisted of 16 teams in a group stage and an 8 team hybrid elimination playoff bracket.

+The second Major of the season took place in Paris in the La Défense Arena from 20 to 24 May 2026.
+The qualification process took place from 13 March to 26 April 2026.
+The Paris Major consisted of 16 teams in a group stage and a 12 team hybrid elimination playoff bracket.